lbnl-science-it/cborg-web/content/english/pages/faq.md

 #### What are the legal issues associated with using generative AI in my work?*

-- Commercial Use: Some open-source (LBL-hosted) models are not permitted for commercial use.
-All models provided allow for research use.
+- Use of your data: All endpoints available through CBorg are enterprise-grade endpoints where cloud providers have promised to not utilize your chat data for training of future models.
+The same guarantee may not hold for other services, especially any "free" versions of AI-assisted chat.

+- Copyright and Attribution: Generally, if you are substantially "guiding" the LLM toward its output, then there should be minimal risk of copyright misattribution.
+However, if the LLM substantially generates its output in an automated manner this work may not be copyrightable.

-- Synthetic Data: Some models do not permit use of the model to generate synthetic training data for further models.
+- Synthetic Data and Distillation: Some models do not permit use of the model to generate synthetic training data for further models.
 Users are responsible for complying with the [terms of use of each model](/models).

 - Legal Issues, Copyright Issues, Authorship Misattribution: Cyber Security has published a document providing [Guidance on using Generative AI Tools](https://commons.lbl.gov/display/cpp/Guidance+on+using+Generative+AI+tools).
-LBNL Staff should familiarize themselves with the issues described.
+LBNL Staff should familiarize themselves with the issues described and contact IT Policy for any further questions.

 For further guidance on legal issues related to AI please consult the [LBL IT Policy](mailto:itpolicy@lbl.gov)

-#### **Why use LBNL-Hosted versus Commercial Models?**
+#### **Comparing LBL-Hosted versus Commercial Models?**

 ##### Why use LBNL-Hosted Models?